mongodb/leafygreen-ui/packages/Button/README.md

 **Default:** `null`

-If an href is supplied it willl change the `as` value, such that the component renders inside of an `a` tag instead of inside of a `button` tag.
+If a href is supplied it willl change the `as` value, such that the component renders inside of an `a` tag instead of inside of a `button` tag.

 #### Any other properties will be spread on the input element.
+Note: In order to make this Component act as a submit button, the recommended approach is to pass `submit` as the `type` prop.
+Note it is also valid to pass `input` to the `as` prop, and the button's content's to the `value` prop -- in this case, do not supply children to the component.